Glints TalentHub

 What Is Human Capital?

-In today’s organizational landscape, human capital is seen as a valuable asset.
-Companies view employees not just as resources but as investments that can grow in value.
-This perspective focuses on maximizing the potential and returns from their workforce.
+In today’s business environment, HC is recognized as a strategic asset.
+Companies no longer view employees merely as resources, but as investments that can grow in value over time.
+This perspective highlights the importance of maximizing workforce potential and improving overall organizational performance.

-As Dave Bookbinder, author of The New ROI, puts it:
+As Dave Bookbinder, author of The New ROI, states:

 “The value of a business is determined by how well it manages both financial capital and intellectual capital through its human capital.
 It’s crucial to handle human capital effectively.”